 There are several criteria for listing places of cultural heritage significance including aesthetic value, historic value, rarity value, representative value, scientific value and social value.Places are rated according to their aesthetic value , architectural merit , condition , integrity, rarity and value as part of a group or precinct.

-The Local Heritage Inventory was updated by Council in November 2015 with the inclusion of additional historical photographs and information for many of the listed places.
-A major review of the Inventory is also required every four years.
-Owners of listed properties and members of the community will be closely consulted when this process occurs.
+The Local Heritage Inventory was last updated in November 2015 with the inclusion of additional historical photographs and information for many of the listed places.

 The Local Heritage Inventory is created and maintained as a requirement of the Heritage of Western Australia Act 1990.
 The Inventory forms the basis of the City's Heritage List which is required under Schedule 2 ‘Deemed Provisions’ of the Planning and Development (Local Planning Schemes) Regulations 2015.
 The Heritage List provides statutory protection of places classified as Categories A or B in the Inventory.